 - 15% down payment: Lower premium, as more equity reduces lender risk.

-- 20% or more down payment: No mortgage insurance is required.
+- 20% or more down payment: No coverage is required.

 Related Article: What Is the Cost of Home Insurance in Ontario?